DJ Ashba: Sixx:A.M. and Guns N' Roses (2007–2016)

-On March 23, 2009 Ashba was announced as the new lead guitarist of Guns N' Roses replacing Robin Finck, who had left the band to rejoin Nine Inch Nails.
-He first toured with the band as part of the Chinese Democracy Tour where on December 11, 2009 Guns N' Roses played in Taiwan, and continued with the band for the next five years.
+On March 23, 2009, Ashba was announced as the new lead guitarist of Guns N' Roses replacing Robin Finck, who had left the band to rejoin Nine Inch Nails.
+He first toured with the band as part of the Chinese Democracy Tour where on December 11, 2009, Guns N' Roses played in Taiwan, and continued with the band for the next five years.

-On May 3, 2011 the Sixx:A.M. album This Is Gonna Hurt was released, followed by Modern Vintage in 2014, and their first headlining tour in the spring of 2015.
+On May 3, 2011, the Sixx:A.M. album This Is Gonna Hurt was released, followed by Modern Vintage in 2014, and their first headlining tour in the spring of 2015.

-After balancing Sixx:A.M. and Guns N' Roses duties for years, and only appearing on the Appetite for Democracy 3D video release for the latter band, Ashba announced on July 27, 2015 that he was leaving the band, citing his commitment to his family and his other band.
+After balancing Sixx:A.M. and Guns N' Roses duties for years, and only appearing on the Appetite for Democracy 3D video release for the latter band, Ashba announced on July 27, 2015, that he was leaving the band, citing his commitment to his family and his other band.
 The statement read "I have reached a point in my life where I feel it's time to dedicate myself to my band Sixx:A.M., my adoring wife and family, and to the many new adventures that the future holds for me."

 After leaving Guns N' Roses, Sixx A.M. released two albums in 2016, Prayers for the Damned and Prayers for the Blessed, before embarking on a world tour.
 Subsequent to the tour the group entered a hiatus, confirmed by Ashba and James Michael in February 2018.

 Return to solo work and Sixx:A.M. reunions (2017-present)

 In February 2018 Ashba and James Michael announced a collaborative project called Pyromantic, focused on mixing rock with pop and dance influences.
 By the following year Michael had exited the project.

-In 2019 Sixx A.M. reunited to record and release the charity single "Talk to Me, and announced the impending release of several other tracks recorded for a greatest hits album.
+In 2019 Sixx A.M. reunited to record and release the charity single "Talk to Me", and announced the impending release of several other tracks recorded for a greatest hits album.

 By 2020 the Pyromantic project had evolved into a resurrection of the ASHBA name, now a solo project, with the release of the singles "Hypnotic", "Let's Dance", and "A Christmas Storm".
 The following year he released the cover single "Bella Ciao".

 In 2021 Sixx A.M. released Greatest Hits, which featured three new songs.
 James Michael subsequently said that it was "a good way to kind of wrap of Sixx:A.M.'s body of work", while not ruling out future reunions.

 Other work

-Daren Ashba owns two corporations, Ashba Media, Inc. and Ashbaland Inc. In 2003, he founded Ashba Media, Inc. This creative agency was announced the Agency of Record for Virgin Entertainment.
+Ashba owns two corporations, Ashba Media, Inc. and Ashbaland Inc. In 2003, he founded Ashba Media, Inc. This creative agency was announced the Agency of Record for Virgin Entertainment.
 AMI designs the look and feel of every Virgin Megastore.
 They also have other clients, such as Ovation guitars, Royal Underground and many more.
 Ashba contributed to Mötley Crüe's 2008 album Saints of Los Angeles penning all tracks with the exception of "This Ain't a Love Song".
 The title track "Saints of Los Angeles" was nominated for a Grammy the same year.